 Brief Introduction

+Angina pressure points are a natural way to help manage chest pain caused by decreased oxygen supply to the heart.
 Angina attacks, characterized by chest pain from decreased oxygen supply to the heart, are often due to spasms or blockages in the coronary arteries.
 This pain frequently radiates to the left shoulder and arm, sometimes reaching the little finger.
-Pressure point therapy can help manage these symptoms, alongside lifestyle changes like a low-fat diet and stress reduction.
+Pressure point therapy can help manage these symptoms alongside lifestyle changes like a low-fat diet and stress reduction.
+Seek medical attention immediately if you feel pain in your chest or are experiencing your first angina attack and are not currently under a doctor’s care for a heart condition.
+Angina is a serious warning sign that should not be ignored.

-Medical Warning
+⚠ Medical Warning

 What Is Angina?